upgundecha/howtheysre/README.md

 ## Introduction

-Inspired by [Howtheytest](https://github.com/abhivaikar/howtheytest) from [Abhijeet Vaikar](https://github.com/abhivaikar), __How They SRE__ is a curated knowledge repository of best practices, tools, techniques, and culture of SRE adopted by the leading technology or tech-savvy organizations.
+__How They SRE__ is a curated knowledge repository of best practices, tools, techniques, and culture of SRE adopted by the leading technology or tech-savvy organizations.

 Many organizations regularly come forward and share their best practices, tools, techniques and offer an insight into engineering culture on various public platforms like engineering blogs, conferences & meetups.
 The content is curated from these avenues and shared in this repository.